loxaxs/extended-sim-brothel/README.md

 The libido inflences the number of customers a girl can work with each day.
 However, if her health or constitution is too low, the number of customers she can work with can be limited.
 The constitution also influences how much health a girl earn when resting for a day.
 If the health of a girl goes too low, she may become completely unable to work.

-Furthermore, low health girls will quicly loose libido.
+Furthermore, low health girls will quickly loose libido.
 Very healthy girls slowly gain libido over time.
 It is possible to increase libido temporarily and permanently by using drugs, but low commitment girls are more likely to refuse to take drugs.

 ### Character, integralism and commitment